gsoules/MkDocs/digital-archive/docs/archivist/vocabulary-editor.md

 from the Common Vocabulary.
 To choose a common term, follow these steps:

 1 &ndash; Open the common term chooser dialog
-:   To open the dialog, click the **_Choose Common Term_** button in the term's edit form.
+:   To open the dialog, click the **_Choose Common Term_** button in the term's edit form (see next section).

-2 &ndash; Start typing in the field at the top of the dialog :   As you type, terms that match what you enter will appear as suggestions
+2 &ndash; Start typing in the field at the top of the chooser dialog :   As you type, terms that match what you enter will appear as suggestions
     as shown below.